tahaullah-dev/KNOWLYST/README.md

 npm install --prefix server
 ```

-Or use the root installation script:
+You can also use the root script:

 ```bash
 npm run install:all
 ```

----

-## 3. Configure Environment Variables
+### Environment variables

+The project expects environment variables at the backend level.
+These are validated in `server/src/config/env.ts`.

+#### Backend environment variables

 Create a `.env` file in the project root: